SpaceG/spaceg.github.io/_posts/2015-06-15-first-preview-of-the-ux-ui-design-from-our-start-up.markdown

 <br>

 This is Our First Preview on our Settings Pages (UI/UX-Design).
 I Can understanding every good developer, how strong and epic Work Front-End Engineering is.
 This is Design.
-10 Hours on the same Work.
+Coding 10 Hours on the same Work (Details).